-A motion to appoint Mrs. Monica Romero to fill the vacant position for Santa Cruz County unincorporated, and appoint Mr. Gary Clark to fill the vacant position for the City of Douglas on the Advisory Council on Aging.
+A motion to recommend approval of the nominations for Mrs. Monica Romero to fill the vacant position for Santa Cruz County unincorporated, and for Mr. Gary Clark to fill the vacant position for the City of Douglas on the Advisory Council on Aging.